dorisobor/juice-bar/README.md

 # Juice bar website

-This the first assignment I did in school together with my group were we were supposed to create a website design for a fictional company.
+This the first assignment I did in school together with my group where we were supposed to create a website design for a fictional company.

 ## Resources